-The Department of EU International Relations and Diplomacy Studies at the College of Europe will hold the ninth annual “EU Diplomacy Lectures” in Bruges on Thursday, 13 October 2022, followed by a short Q&A session.
+The Department of EU International Relations and Diplomacy Studies at the College of Europe held the ninth annual “EU Diplomacy Lectures” in Bruges on Thursday, 13 October 2022, followed by a short Q&A session.

 Ambassador Stella RONNER- GRUBAČIĆ, Ambassador for Gender and Diversity, European External Action Service: